Replacing a radiator isn’t something we think about much, and often in our redecorating endeavours, we simply go around our old and faithful units.

 When looking at a new radiator alone, you can enjoy units for a full range of budgets at our massive online store.

-From just £78.95 for our Stelrad Savanna Compact Convector Unit to our Bisque Blok Aluminium Horizontal Designer Radiator for £488.95, you can also head upward of a grand for slick, ultra-modern designs like The Radiator Company’s £2,903.95 vertical LED mastery.
+From just £78.95 for our Stelrad Savanna Compact Convector Unit, to heading upwards of a grand for slick, ultra-modern designs like The Radiator Company’s £2,903.95 vertical LED mastery.

 We have designer radiators in a range of sizes to suit every room so take your time and find a replacement radiator that’s really special.